LucaScheller/VFX-UsdAssetResolver/docs/src/resolvers/CachedResolver/PythonAPI.md

         - Make it non file based: Make sure the remapped identifier does not start with "/", "./" or"../" by putting some sort of prefix in front of it.
 The path will then be passed through to ResolverContext.ResolveAndCache, where you need to re-construct it to an absolute path of your liking.
-Make sure you don't use a "<somePrefix>:", to avoid mixups with URI based resolvers.
+Make sure you don't use a "<somePrefix>:" syntax, to avoid mixups with URI based resolvers.

         Args: